tmodel-ccs2018/tmodel-ccs2018.github.io/atlas-data.md

 its own READMEs.
 What follows is some information regarding the input data specifically.

-You will need a MaxMindDB account to download their GeoIP databases for both the latency and bandwidth parts of topolgoy generation.
+You will need a MaxMind account to download their GeoIP databases for both the latency and bandwidth parts of topology generation.
 You will need to scrape part www.speedtest.net for the bandwidth part too.

 # GeoIP data